What is the adoption process?

 There are lots of deserving rescue dogs all across the country so we urge you to get in touch with your local rescue groups.

-The highlighted area on the map below shows the locations in which will we adopt out our animals to.
+The highlighted area on the map below shows the area in which we adopt out our dogs to.